takado8/TetrisAI/README.md

 ## Results

-After few hours of training the AI manages to break current human Guinness record in standard NES Tetris 9 out of 10 times with less than 70,000 tetriminoes.
+After few hours of training the AI manages to break current [human Guinness record in NES Tetris](https://www.guinnessworldrecords.com/world-records/607869-highest-score-on-nes-tetris-ntsc) 9 out of 10 times with less than 70,000 tetriminoes.
 Created AI is capable of cleaning over million tetriminoes in one game.

 https://user-images.githubusercontent.com/39505866/140616986-10a2e0ac-fdf7-4874-af78-b684310968a9.mp4